Kuldeep200/School_District_Analysis/README.md

 # School_District_Analysis
 ## Overview

 The purpose of this project, was to to perform an analysis on the reading and math scores for the high schools in a school district.
+Analysis was performad to see if there any  patterns can be linked to size of schools, type of schools, and the amount of money spent at each school on a per capita basis.